raman04-byte/Java-Complete-DSA/Practise/README.txt

 This folder if for practise the DSA in java
 This folder also have some questions of the LeetCode So let's start
+I want to track my each day progress and have to write atleast a single code System.out.println("Let's start \n");
+Day 1